-- 3 pounds chicken thighs or legs
+- 3 pounds chicken thighs, legs, or quarters

 - 1/2 teaspoon garlic powder